Why some findings are dropped before they reach your PR

 • It confirms the findings that hold up and writes the user-facing comment text — the one-liner, the evidence prose, and the optional code suggestion.

-• It adjusts severity when Pass 1 over-classified — for example, downgrading a Pass 1 "blocker" to a "suggestion" once Pass 2 sees that the surrounding code already handles the case.
+• It adjusts severity when the first pass over-classified — for example, downgrading a "blocker" to a "suggestion" once the second pass sees that the surrounding code already handles the case.

 A reviewer that is conservative on the first pass — "only flag what you are sure about" — misses real bugs and feels timid.
 A reviewer that is aggressive on the first pass and posts everything floods you with false alarms and trains you to ignore it.
 Two passes get both:

-• Pass 1 is aggressive, so genuine defects are never silently dropped.
+• The first pass is aggressive, so genuine defects are never silently dropped.

-• Pass 2 is critical, so the noise floor on your PR stays low.
+• The second pass is critical, so the noise floor on your PR stays low.

-The result is the rescission rate you should expect to see in your reviews: between roughly 30 and 50 percent of internal candidates are dropped before reaching the PR.
-If you wired a tool to log Pass 1 candidates and compare against the final review, you would see that gap.
+The result is a design target of roughly 30 to 50 percent of candidate findings dropped before they reach the PR — the range the two-pass design is built around, not a per-review guarantee.
+If you compared the in-progress candidate set against the final review, you would see that gap.
 From the PR author's perspective, it shows up as a clean, scannable set of findings — never as a "thinking out loud" stream.

 Timeline